 - All examinations must conclude by 4 p.m. daily.

-- The CDR testing facility is under video surveillance and monitored during all examinations.
+- The Center testing facility is under video surveillance and monitored during all examinations.

 In addition to submitting the required exam schedule card, students may also schedule examinations online.

 Students who are eligible for course notes as a reasonable accommodation will have this designation on the accommodation letter.
-Students must request a note-taker using the online note-taker request form, which notifies the Center for Disability Resources that a note-taker is being requested for a specific course.
-Once a request is received, the Center for Disability Resources will email the faculty member asking him/her to seek a volunteer note-taker for the course.
+Students must request a note-taker using the online note-taker request form, which notifies CAR that a note-taker is being requested for a specific course.
+Once a request is received, the Center for Accessibility Resources will email the faculty member asking them to seek a volunteer note-taker for the course.

 Priority registration occurs on the first day of the registration period.
 Eligibility for priority registration is determined on a case-by-case basis during the initial interview between a student with a documented disability and the director of disability resources and is based on the need for this accommodation.